rhertzog/distro-tracker/docs/design.rst

 Vendor-specific Rules
 ---------------------

-Since the PTS aims to be extensible, it allows a simple way for vendors to implement functions which are plugged in by core code when necessary.
+Since Distro Tracker aims to be extensible, it allows a simple way for vendors to implement functions which are plugged in by core code when necessary.

 Vendor-provided functions can be called using the :func:`distro_tracker.vendor.common.call`